microsoft/ignite-learning-paths-training-mod/mod10/deployment.md

 This should take about 15 minutes for both DBs to create.

 > !!
 Note both connection strings `MongoConnectionString` and `SqlConnectionString`.
 We will need them later in our deployment script.
+Note that the SQL connection string will have placeholders for the user ID and password - make sure to replace them with the 'adminUser' and 'adminPassword' (in a production scenario _do not_ use admin credentials like this!)

 ## Creating the VM